MichaelMattmann/Trail_Formation/README.md

 ## Fundamental Questions

 How trajectories form?
-What happens if there is no trail yet?
-What happens when two trails cross?
-What happens if we add another destination without tracks to that destination?
-Which track is going to disappear?
+What is the final network of the most common sets of entrance / exit ?
-How does morphology influence the final network?
+How does topology influence the final network?
+How would change over time the system of trails of a real park if the now existing "trails" will be no longer asphalted?

 ## Expected Results